An infinite-dimensional phenomenon in finite-dimensional metric topology: Deforming Riemannian manifolds in Gromov-Hausdorff space

-\item[(iii)] Let $\cm$ be the set of isometry classes of compact metric spaces with the Gromov-Hausdorff metric. \item[(iv)] Let $\mn$ be the set of all $(X,d)\in\cm$ such that $X$ is a topological $n$-manifold with (topological) metric $d$ with contractibility function $\rho$. \end{enumerate} \end{defn} It is well-known that $\cm$ is a complete metric space (see \cite{Gro} or \cite{Pet} for an exposition). \begin{thm} \begin{enumerate} \item[(i)] If $n\ne 3$ and $X\in\cm$ is in the closure of $\mn$, then there is an $\epsilon>0$ so that there are only finitely many homeomorphism types of manifolds $M\in\mn$ with $d_GH(M,X)<\epsilon$.
-If $d_{GH}(M,X)$, $d_{GH}(M',X)<\epsilon$, then there exists a simple homotopy equivalence $h:M'\to M$ which preserves rational Pontryagin classes. \item[(ii)] There exist a contractibility function $\rho$, nonhomeomorphic manifolds $M$ and $N$, and a compact metric space $X$ such that every $\epsilon$-neighborhood of $X$ in $\cm$ contains manifolds lying in $\mn$ and homeomorphic to both $M$ and $N$. \end{enumerate} \end{thm} \begin{proof} Part (i) is Theorem 2.10 of \cite{F1}.
+\item[(iv)] Let $\cm$ be the set of isometry classes of compact metric spaces with the Gromov-Hausdorff metric. \item[(v)] Let $\mn$ be the set of all $(X,d)\in\cm$ such that $X$ is a topological $n$-manifold with (topological) metric $d$ with contractibility function $\rho$. \end{enumerate} \end{defn} \ni It is well-known that $\cm$ is a complete metric space (see \cite{Gro} or \cite{Pet} for an exposition). \begin{thm} \ \begin{enumerate} \item[(i)] If $n\ne 3$ and $X\in\cm$ is in the closure of $\mn$, then there is an $\epsilon>0$ so that there are only finitely many homeomorphism types of manifolds $M\in\mn$ with $d_GH(M,X)<\epsilon$.
+If $d_{GH}(M,X)$, $d_{GH}(M',X)<\epsilon$, then there exists a simple homotopy equivalence $h:M'\to M$ which preserves rational Pontryagin classes. \item[(ii)] If $[f] \in \CS^{CE}(M)$ with $f:N \to M$, $M$ and $N$ smooth, then there exist a contractibility function $\rho$ and a compact metric space $X$ such that every neighborhood of $X$ in $\cm$ contains manifolds lying in $\mn$ and homeomorphic to both $M$ and $N$. \item[(iii)] There exist examples as in (ii) such that $M$ and $N$ are not homeomorphic.